Pexers/CS-fundamentals/Computing Systems/Operating Systems.md

 # Is the replacement for netstat command.
 Gives information about all TCP [-t], UDP [-u], and UNIX [-x] socket connections
 $ ss -a

-# Displays the domain name for a given IP address and IP address for a given hostname
+# Displays the hostname for a given (public) IP address and an IP address for a given hostname
 $ host HOSTNAME
 $ host IP_ADDRESS